indranildeveloper/indranildeveloper-kepler.gl/contributing/DEVELOPERS.md

 **After Release is completed and pushed**

-- Update each of the example folder package.json kepler.gl dependency with the newer.
+- Update each of the example folder package.json indranildeveloper-kepler.gl dependency with the newer.
 To update all examples, run

 ```bash
 npm run example-version